papivot/cluster-api-aws/README.md

 awsmachine.infrastructure.cluster.x-k8s.io/workload-cluster-controlplane-2 created
 ```

 This may take a while - 10-15 mins.
 Once this is complete, we need to grab the kubeconfig file that was associated with this workload server.
-The kubeconfig is stop
+The kubeconfig is stored as a secret in the namespace associated with the cluster (default in this example).
+This will allow us to connect to the cluster.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODkzOTIwODg3LC03ODkwNjk1MjUsLTEzND
+eyJoaXN0b3J5IjpbMzE1MTIxNDUyLC03ODkwNjk1MjUsLTEzND
 MwNjExNjYsMTA3NjcxOTU5LC0xNjg2ODU3NDEzXX0=
 -->